 “Moreover, states must act with due diligence to ensure that such violence is eliminated in practice.”

 Prohibition of all corporal punishment in both Greece and Portugal was accelerated by these complaints.
-As yet, Belgium and Ireland have taken no action to comply.
+Ireland prohibited all corporal punishment of children in 2015, after a further complaint was submitted to the Committee (see below).
+As yet, Belgium has taken no action to comply.

 In 2013, further complaints were submitted and declared admissible against Belgium, Cyprus, the Czech Republic, France, Ireland, Italy and Slovenia.
 In Cyprus the Government rapidly introduced legislation to remove the legal defence for parental corporal punishment (the right “to administer punishment”) and this was adopted in June 2013.
 The Belgian Government, in its observations on the merits of the complaint against it, stated that it was willing to consider explicit prohibition in civil law.
 In France, the responsible Minister told the media that she could see the case for clear and explicit prohibition.
 In Ireland the complaint had major media coverage and key children’s organisations put pressure on the Government to prohibit.
 In decisions on Belgium, the Czech Republic, France, Ireland and Slovenia, the Committee found that the lack of clear prohibition in law of all corporal punishment of children violates the European Social Charter.
 The Committee stated in the decisions: